 Normally, you can catch me on CNN for two hours every day.
 And, as much as I enjoy my job, I wanted a break.

-Last summer, I relocated to NYC, immersed myself into my new life, and have never been happier.
+Last summer, I relocated to NYC, immersed myself in my new life, and have never been happier.
 At the same time, the wheel began to spin faster than it had ever done before.
 And I needed a REAL vacation after an especially trying news cycle.

 So I requested two weeks off, something I’d never done in my 15-year career, and decided it was time to stop talking about Africa and really see it.

-It took me reaching 35 to finally achieve a dream I’d had since I was 13 years old when a buddy and her father were whisked away on a safari in Kenya (I know, a safari at 13 — we should all be so lucky).
+It took me reaching 35 to finally achieve a dream I’d had since I was 13 years old when a buddy and her father have whisked away on a safari in Kenya (I know, a safari at 13 — we should all be so lucky).
 Fast forward 20 years, and I can still remember her giddiness when she got home the Maasai Tribe tales, and the small giraffe figurine she bought me, which I still have stashed away.

 I couldn’t just travel to Africa because I’d waited so long to take such a significant vacation.
 I’d have to climb a mountain — and not just any mountain, but the continent’s tallest: Tanzania’s Mount Kilimanjaro, which rises 19,340 feet above sea level.